hpc/pavilion2/docs/tests/suites.rst

             foo: bar

-Note that this format differs from the format used by configs located in the ``hosts``, ``os``, and ``modes`` directories; in this case, individual configs within each config file derive their names from top-level keys rather than from the name of the config file.
+Note that this format differs from the format used by configs located in the ``hosts``, ``os``, and ``modes`` directories; in this case, the config file consists of a series of key–value pairs, where the keys are the names of hosts (or OSs or modes) and the values are individual host configs.
+This is necessary even in configs containing only a single host, since configs derive their names from the top-level keys.